The endomorphisms monoid of a homogeneous vector bundle: Explicit calculations for small rank

-\begin{proposition} Let $E\to A$ be an indecomposable homogeneous vector bundle of rank $2$.
+\begin{proposition} Let $E$ be a homogeneous vector bundle of rank 2.
 Then $\Endhb(E)$ is a commutative algebraic monoid, and $\End_A(E)\cong \bk[t]/(t^2)$.
-Moreover, $\Endhb(E)\cong_{vb}E$. \end{proposition} \begin{proof} The only assertion that remains to prove is the last one.
+Moreover, $\Endhb(E)\cong_{vb}E$. \end{proposition} \begin{proof} The only assertion that still needs proof here is the last one.
 For this, observe that